sguox002/leetcode/leetcode-all.md

 ->>

 ## array

+<<-915	Partition Array into Disjoint Intervals    		45.7%	Medium
+partition into left and right, so that left[i]<=right[j] for any i,j. left max and rmin.
+->>

+<<-926	Flip String to Monotone Increasing    		52.7%	Medium
+give a 01 string, you can flip 1 to 0 or 0 to 1.
+return the min number of flips to make it monotonic increasing. count left 1s and right 0s.
+->>

+<<-927	Three Equal Parts    		34.2%	Hard
+binary array, find the index i,j divide into 3 equal parts. count 1's pattern, leading zero does not matter, but trailing matters.
+->>

 <<-932	Beautiful Array    		60.9%	Medium
 given permutation of 1 to n. rearrange so that for every i<j there is no k i<k<j with 2*A[k]=A[i]+A[j]
 idea: A[i]+A[j] must be odd. keep the odd and even separated.
 If the odd is beautiful then the even follow the same pattern is also beautiful.